Glasgow Cathedral Visitor Guide

 Glasgow Cathedral

-1: There are no public toilets on-site but you can use the ones in the St. Mungo Museum (but be aware it’s closed on Monday so the other nearest toilet is behind Provands Lordship).
+1: There are no public toilets on-site, but you can use the ones in the St. Mungo Museum.
+Be aware it’s closed on Mondays, so the other nearest public toilet is behind the Provands Lordship building.

 Glasgow Cathedral

-There are frequent exhibitions displayed in the main hall in addition to the information panels so you’ll hopefully find something of interest whether you’re religious or not.
+There are frequent exhibitions about a range of topics in the main hall in addition to the cathedral’s information panels, so you’ll hopefully find something of interest whether you’re interested in history or not.

 Glasgow Cathedral

-Finally, although there’s no fee to get into the Cathedral there are donation boxes near the entrance so you might want to drop a few quid into it on your way out to help keep this beautiful building open to the public for many more years to come.
+Finally, although there’s no fee to get into the cathedral, there are donation boxes near the entrance, so you might want to drop a few quid into them on your way out to help keep this beautiful building open to the public for many more years to come.

 Glasgow Cathedral